CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-04-30-avoiding-branches.md

 Very similar to `boolBenchNonPower`, except we can use the input boolean stored in an integer directly instead of having to extract the condition value from a bit-vector!
 This likely accounts for the small improvement in performance over the equivilant code for a bool.
 We also see the same compiler optimization of using `lea` instructions instead of `imul` to conditionally add a constant value of 41 to `sink`.

 Let's explore the same train of thought we did for out boolean benchmarks.
 We'll look at two more benchmarks.
 One that adds a power-of-two constant, and another that adds a value known only at run-time.
-For both of these cases, we'll be using a vector of integers again.
-Here were the results.
+For both of these cases, we'll be using a vector of integers.
+Here are the results.

 ```
 -----------------------------------------------------------